marijnh/Eloquent-JavaScript/15_event.md

 {{index "stopPropagation method", "click event"}}

-At any point, an event handler can call the `stopPropagation` method on the event object to prevent handlers "further up" from receiving the event.
+At any point, an event handler can call the `stopPropagation` method on the event object to prevent handlers further up from receiving the event.
 This can be useful when, for example, you have a button inside another clickable element and you don't want clicks on the button to activate the outer element's click behavior.

 {{index "mousedown event", "pointer event"}}